syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 <br/>
 By default, HTML converter takes system temporary path (C:\Users<<username»\AppData\Local\Temp or C:\Windows\Temp) to perform the conversion.
 <br/>
-The temporary path can be changed by using the TempPath property of BlinkConverterSettings.
+The temporary path can be changed by using the ```TempPath``` property of ```BlinkConverterSettings```.
 If this property  is set, the converter uses the provided path to perform the conversion.
 Refer to the following code snippet.

 {% tabs %}